Sebobo/Shel.Blog/README.md

 The atom/xml version will use it's own rendering and most of the time you don't need to change anything there.
 It will contain the full version of your articles including html.
 So images and everything.
-All active feeds will automatically be linked in the html header as meta tags.
+All active pages of type `Shel.Blog:Document.Feed` will automatically be linked in the html header as meta tags.

+Category pages can work the same but their feed link is hidden by default.
+You can enable this by unchecking `Hide feed link` in the categories inspector options.

 ### AMP rendering